ronisbr/PrettyTables.jl/docs/src/man/text_backend.md

 * `autowrap`: If `true`, then the text will be wrapped on spaces to fit the column.
 Notice that this function requires `linebreaks = true` and the column must have a fixed size (see `columns_width`).
+* `body_hlines`: A vector of `Int` indicating row numbers in which an additional horizontal line should be drawn after the row.
+Notice that numbers lower than 1 and equal or higher than the number of printed rows will be neglected.
+This vector will be appended to the one in `hlines`, but the indices here are related to the printed rows of the body.
+Thus, if `1` is added to `body_hlines`, then a horizontal line will be drawn after the first data row. (**Default** = `Int[]`)
+* `body_hlines_format`: A tuple of 4 characters specifying the format of the horizontal lines that will be drawn by `body_hlines`.
+                        The characters must be the left intersection, the middle intersection, the right intersection, and the row.
+If it is `nothing`, then it will use the same format specified in `tf`. (**Default** = `nothing`)
 * `cell_alignment`: A dictionary of type `(i,j) => a` that overrides that
                     alignment of the cell `(i,j)` to `a` regardless of the columns alignment selected. `a` must be a symbol like